Jacqueline White (Unbreakable Kimmy Schmidt): Character life

 Meanwhile, Russ's condition improves.
 The bandages are removed, and she discovers that her husband has become extremely attractive (now being played by Billy Magnussen), and their relationship becomes more sexual.
 Russ shortly embraces his newfound attractiveness and changes as a person due to it.
-Russ's family accepts him now that he is much more attractive, and he chooses his brothers and father over Jacqueline, ending their relationship.
+Russ's family accepts him now that he is much more attractive, and he chooses his brothers and father over Jacqueline, bringing an end to their relationship.